hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 append to that list.
 We cannot simply append the function `fn` that we are given in `fork`, however.
 We’ll have to wrap that function in a unary lambda that ignores its argument—we’ll explain why that is in a second.
-The lambda will execute our user-defined function and then call `sched`, a function which we haven’t defined yet, but which will serve as a kind of book-keeping function.
+The lambda will execute our user-defined function and then call `sched`, a function that we haven’t defined yet, but which will serve as a kind of book-keeping function.

 Let’s look at `sched` next to get a more complete picture of what happens when